 It is a remarkable film that I’ve been able to re-watch many times, even given the subject matter.
 To give a contrast: I’ve seen Schindler’s List once.
 I’ve seen The Pianist probably 20 times.
 I think the difference is in the storytelling.
 The focus is on one man.
 It’s just as horrific to witness what happens to him and around him, but it’s somehow more digestible on a smaller scale.
 I’m sure Adrien Brody himself is also a reason I can watch this one fairly often.
 He is nothing short of perfection in this film.

 My main complaint with this film is the casting of the character of Majorek (part of the Warsaw uprising).
 Daniel Caltagirone does a fine job in the role, so it’s not that.
 The issue is his resemblance to the real Wladyslaw Szpilman is a bit distracting.

 As you can see, he bares a stronger resemblance to Szpilman than Brody does.
 Don’t get me wrong, I’m very glad Adrien got the part, because it changed his life.
-However, putting Caltagirone in the film was kind of a head-scratcher.
+However, putting Caltagirone in the film was kind of a head-scratcher (though, he was great).

 Another “complaint” is the addition of the character Dorota, a love interest of sorts for Szpilman.
 She didn’t exist.
 In a film based on facts, it seems silly to work a fictional woman into his life.
 I know why it was done — to provide a light-hearted and hopeful feeling early on, and to add to the sense of loss as the story continued.
 I liked the character, so it seems silly to list it as a dislike.
 However, fictional romances added to otherwise true stories are actually a pet peeve of mine.

 The performances are stellar, the story is remarkable, the cinematography and score are beautiful… it all comes together and it’s simply magical.